dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

   <meta name="description" content="This Circle is designed to help Technical Leaders of medium-sized companies better prioritize and manage their time.
 Over the course of four online sessions, participants will be guided through topics such as creating a clear set of goals, managing team workloads, and dealing with unexpected changes.
 Each session will provide actionable advice and strategies to help Technical Leaders scale their teams successfully.">
 ```

-* All though above is not an OG tag, it is nessasry to have this in your post.
+* All though above is not an OG tag, it is necessary to have this in your post.
 Nothing in the spec requires this, but I found crawlers behave funky if basic HTML fields are conflicting with OG meta tags

 * `og:type content="website"` - tell the crawler what type of page this is.
 This will cause format changes in a few sites
 * `og:url content="current_page_url"` - this is important, the current page url rule can be ignored and sometimes crawlers will display the wrong Open Graph Content for the current url, due to how the displayer implements their cache.